JeppeOEM/crypto_platform/readme.md

 Work in progress.

-Started out as a small project that grow way to big for vanilla javascript.
+Started out as a small project that grow way too big for vanilla javascript.

 Experimenting with using a genetic algorithm to find the best parameters for a trading strategy.